MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. Select **Review + create**, confirm your settings.
 1. Select **Create**.

-You may choose to lock down remote access to the network security group to only a specific network or IP.
+You might choose to lock down remote access to the network security group to only a specific network or IP.

-### Verify connectivity
+### Verify connectivity status

-After you create the remote networks and connections in the previous steps, it may take a few minutes for the connection to be established.
+After you create the remote networks and connections in the previous steps, it might take a few minutes for the connection to be established.
 From the Azure portal, we can validate that the VPN tunnel is connected and that BGP peering is successful.

 1. In the Azure portal, browse to the **virtual network gateway** created earlier and select **Connections**.
 1. Each of the connections should show a **Status** of **Connected** once the configuration is applied and successful.